 But the applicability to a lot of everyday life situations, coupled with the highly visual imagery is something I’m satisfied having put into a crystallized form.

 The tongue-in-cheek metacontrarianism makes this piece of advice quick to pick up.
-At ESPR 2017, for example, I think this ended up being quite memetically sticky.
+At ESPR 2017, a lot of the students had started saying it, which I found pretty great.

 Apart from pushing against your brain’s default dismissals, I like how it easily flows towards action.
 If you adopt the heuristic of “always just do the Obvious Thing” you’re less liable to be paralyzed with indecision because there often is something you can do, if you left yourself.